broberts23/container-storage/README.md

 👋 Hey there, fellow techies!
 Are you tired of dealing with the headache of managing storage for your container workloads? 😩 Well, fear not!
 Azure Container Storage is here to save the day! 🦸‍♂️💾

-In this blog post, we'll dive into the world of Azure Container Storage and explore how it can make your life as a developer so much easier. 🤓 We'll cover everything from the basics of container storage to advanced features like encryption and access policies. 🔒
+In this blog post, we'll dive into the world of Azure Container Storage and explore how it can make your so much easier. 🤓 We'll cover everything from the basics of container storage and provide the instruction to deploy Azure Container Storage on an AKS cluster.

-So sit back, relax, and let's take a journey through the wonderful world of Azure Container Storage! 🚀
+Let's take a journey through the wonderful world of Azure Container Storage! 🚀

 ## What is Azure Container Storage?